-Jobs in the health sciences careers include: physicians, nurses, surgeons, medical personnel, hospital administration, medical scientists, disease management professionals, and any number of related careers.
-In general, any job which has its focus in helping to cure or prevent disease and/or ailment falls into this category.
+Jobs in the health sciences careers include physicians, nurses, surgeons, medical personnel, hospital administration, medical scientists, disease management professionals, and any number of related careers.
+In general, any job which has its focus on helping to cure or prevent disease and/or ailment falls into this category.

 Follow the steps below to complete the admission process.

 Each step lists the appropriate office to contact in case you need help.
 Please note that recent high school graduates must complete placement testing and orientation before registering for classes.